 This new approach presents new security challenges such as an increased attack surface due to an increase in the number of components and secure service discovery as a result of the dynamic nature of service instance due to location changes.

 This group assumes that readers have some knowledge of operating system, networking, and security expertise, as well as expertise with application containers, microservices and agile application development approaches such as DevOps.

-The mission of this working group is to conduct research on the security of application containers and microservices and publish guidance and best practices for the secure use of application containers and microservices.
+This working group is a subgroup of the DevSecOps working group.
+The mission of this subgroup is to conduct research on the security of application containers and microservices and publish guidance and best practices for the secure use of application containers and microservices.

 No Meetings Currently Scheduled

 Co-founder and CEO